Kalbz/CBT/README.md

 - Simona Mastroberardino (commits name: simommmmm)
 - Olivia Gallego Toscano (commits name: USUARIO or oliviagallego)
 - Suriya Ilanchezhain

+## IMPORTANT: The full game executable is the file "CBT.exe" and is located in the "game" subfolder of our delivery folder.

 ## Aim
 This is an interactive game designed to challenge your mind, test your focus, and promote positive thinking.
 Get ready to embark on an exciting journey of self-discovery and skill development through engaging gameplay!